-- Salaries, payroll costs and consultants increased by 46% for Q1-2021 compared to Q1-2020 as a result of one-time costs associated with severances and changes in contract provisions. - Professional costs increased by 96% for Q1-2021 compared to Q1-2020 as a result of legal costs associated with the buyout of the First Quantum royalty. - Shareholder communications includes regulatory costs, as well as investor relations programs, conferences, marketing, and the travel related to these efforts.
-These costs decreased for Q1-2021 compared to Q1-2020 by 24%.
-Regulatory costs were slightly higher this quarter however, marketing costs and travel were markedly lower as a result of the use of virtual platforms and other marketing tools to engage shareholders, instead of in-person conferences and events which occurred during the comparative quarter. - Office and general costs decreased by 32% during Q1-2021 compared to Q1-2020 as a result of reduced office and IT supplies, predominantly due to Covid-19 during which employees have worked from home. - Corporate travel costs increased by \$43,483 during Q1-2021 compared to Q1-2020 as a result of the requirement to reserve charter flights to site during Covid-19 restrictions since commercial flights to Chibougamau have been severely restricted.
+- Salaries, payroll costs and consultants increased by 15% compared to 2020 because of the implementation of the Troilus incentive and retention plan initiated by the Board of Directors in 2020. - Professional costs increased by 13% or \$28,884 for 2021 compared to 2020 as a result legal costs associated with the buyout of the First Quantum royalty. - Shareholder communications includes regulatory costs, as well as investor relations programs, conferences, marketing, and the travel related to these efforts.
+These costs decreased for 2021 compared to 2020 by 20%.
+While regulatory costs were slightly higher as a result of the Company's larger market capitalization, marketing costs and travel were markedly lower as a result of the use of virtual platforms and other marketing tools to engage shareholders, instead of in-person conferences and events which occurred during the comparative quarter.

-• Depreciation expense charged to general and administrative expenses relates to the depreciation of the Company's head office lease in accordance with IFRS 16 for right of use assets, as well as depreciation of office furniture and leasehold improvements.
+- Office and general costs increased by 14% or \$38,249 during 2021 compared to 2020 as a result of the implementation of corporate training programs. - Corporate travel costs, including entertainment costs, increased by \$10,313 or 11% during 2021 compared to 2020 as a result of charter costs incurred during the first quarter of the 2021. - Depreciation expense charged to general and administrative expenses relates to the depreciation of the Company's head office lease in accordance with IFRS 16 for right of use assets, as well as depreciation of office furniture and leasehold improvements.

-Share-based payments expense for Q1-2021 was \$1,319,587, representing RSU grants, compared to \$nil for Q1-2020.
+Share-based payments expense for 2021 was \$4,171,617 compared to \$1,405,136 for 2020.
 The value recorded represents an accrual for unvested RSU's on a front-loaded basis, based on the fair market value on the date of grant.
-During Q1-2021, 7,815,000 RSU's were granted none of which vested during the period.
-During Q1-2020, no RSU's were granted.
+During 2021, 8,610,000 RSU's were granted and 1,916,669 vested during the period.
+During 2020, 4,425,000 RSU's were granted and 1,475,006 vested.